Aibo321/sportskz/README.md

 # Sports News Website

 ## Overview
 This project is a comprehensive, interactive sports news website designed to keep users up-to-date with the latest developments in various sports.
-The site includes individual pages for different sports categories: the main homepage, football news, contact page, and a detailed page for a recent CSKA victory.
+The site includes individual pages for different sports categories: the main homepage, football news, contact page, and a detailed page for each of event.
 Each page is styled consistently and incorporates interactive features to enhance user experience, such as theme switching, real-time date and time display, and a rating system.

 ## Project Structure